barongracias/barongracias.github.io/_pages/mentorship.md

 - 30-minute chemistry call to align on goals.
 - Lightweight plan with tangible next steps.
 - Sessions via video; async feedback on CVs, promotions, or study applications as needed.

+Looking for consulting or delivery support?
+See the [services page](/services/).

 [Book a mentorship chat](mailto:barongracias@gmail.com){: .btn .btn--primary }